On the Artin formalism for triple product $p$-adic $L$-functions: Super-factorization: Introduction

-We briefly comment that when the families $\hg$ and $\hh$ both have CM by the same imaginary quadratic field $K$, the Galois representation $T_3^\dagger$ (not only $T_2^\dagger$) itself factors, cf. \eqref{eqn:factorizationtriplespecialized}.
-This \emph{super-factorization} grants us with additional flexibility (e.g. permits us to work over a $3$-dimensional parameter space rather than $2$), whereby allowing us to prove Theorem~\ref{thm_2022_05_18_0814}.
-This suggests, as a manner to attack Conjecture~\ref{conj_main_6_plus_2} in the general case, that one might consider the deformations of $\Ad^0(g)$ in families for $\GL_3$, rather than restricting attention to the families of the form $\Ad^0\hg$ that arise from ${\rm GL}_2$-families.

-We also note that along the way to prove Theorem~\ref{thm_2022_05_18_0814}, we prove a factorization formula for the BDP $p$-adic $L$-function (Proposition~\ref{prop:factorizationBDPKitagawa}), an ingredient in our proof of Theorem~\ref{thm_2022_05_18_0814}.
-We believe that this factorization result is of independent interest.
+We note that, along the way to prove Theorem~\ref{thm_main_6_plus_2}, we prove a factorization formula for the BDP $p$-adic $L$-function (Proposition~\ref{prop:factorizationBDPKitagawa}), an ingredient in our proof of Theorem~\ref{thm_main_6_plus_2}.
+This factorization result might be of independent interest.

-Our further evidence towards Conjecture~\ref{conj_main_6_plus_2} is provided by its algebraic counterpart (concerning the relevant Selmer complexes).
-This amounts to a factorization of the modules of leading terms (under mild hypotheses) that we introduce in \S\ref{sec_Koly_Sys_Dec_4_18_05_2021}.
+We also prove the algebraic counterpart of Theorem~\ref{thm_main_6_plus_2}, which amounts to a factorization of the modules of leading terms (under mild hypotheses) that Sakamoto and the first named author introduced in \cite[\S6.1.3 and \S6.1.4]{BS_Part1}.
+As in op. cit., we denote the module of algebraic $p$-adic $L$-functions by $\delta(T,\Delta)$ for the pairs $(T,\Delta)\in \{(M_2^\dagger,{\rm tr}^*\Delta_\g), (T_2^\dagger,\Delta_\g)\}$.